rschwebel/aetherscale/README.md

 ## Installation

-I recommend that you install the package in a virtual environment for easy removal and to avoid conficts with system-wide stuff:
+I recommend installation of the package in a virtual environment for easy removal and to avoid conflicts with system-wide packages:

 ```bash
 git clone https://github.com/aufziehvogel/aetherscale